What is benzene?

 Exposure to benzene can occur through inhalation and ingestion.
 Air may contain benzene from tobacco smoke, gas stations, exhaust from motor vehicles and industrial emissions.
-Smoking produces 50% the exposure to benzene in the United States.
+About half of the exposure to benzene in the United States comes from smoking.
 About 20% of the total national exposure to benzene account from auto exhaust and industrial emissions.
-Exposure to higher levels of benzene in air affects people living in cities or industrial areas more than those living in rural areas.
+People who live in cities or industrial areas are exposed to benzene more than those living in rural areas.
 For most people, the level of exposure to benzene through food, beverages, or drinking water is not as high as through air.

 How does benzene get into and leave my body?

 Benzene enters the body primarily through inhalation or ingestion.
 When a person is exposed to high levels of benzene in air, about half of the benzene breathed in passes through the lining of the lungs and enters the bloodstream.
 When a person is exposed to benzene in food or drink, most of the benzene taken in passes through the lining of the gastrointestinal tract and enters the bloodstream.
 Once in the bloodstream, benzene travels throughout the body and can be temporarily stored in the bone marrow and fat.
 Benzene is converted to products called metabolites, in the liver and bone marrow.
 Some of the harmful effects of benzene exposure are caused by these metabolites and not benzene itself.
 Most of the metabolites of benzene leave the body in the urine within 48 hours after exposure.

 Short-term inhalation of high concentrations of benzene in air can cause headaches, dizziness, drowsiness, confusion and unconsciousness in humans.
 Ingestion of large amounts of benzene may cause vomiting, irritation in stomach, sleepiness, convulsions, rapid heart rate and death.